felgru/dune-dpg/README.md

       (Boost versions as low as 1.61, which introduced Boost::Hana, might work but have not been tested.)
     - UMFPACK (which is part of Suitesparse, www.suitesparse.com)
-    - DUNE core libraries 2.5
+    - DUNE core libraries 2.5 or 2.6
       including the staging modules dune-typetree and dune-functions (https://dune-project.org/releases/2.5.0/)
     - A grid manager.
 Our examples use dune-uggrid